zerasul/mdbook_en/3Architecture/architecture.md

 # 3. Architecture

-To be able to develop for Mega Drive, we need to know its architecture in order to avoid problems when creating our games; if we know how it works, we can avoid memory problems, bottlenecks...
+To be able to develop for Mega Drive, we need to know about his architecture in order to avoid problems when creating our games; if we know how it works, we can avoid memory problems, bottlenecks...

 When working with these systems with few resources, its important to know the architecture, and we can optimize our code and our game will be lighter.
 Not only do we need to know the architecture of the processor itself, but it is also good to know the different elements that can be found in a Mega Drive.